 There are a wide variety of treatments that can help you manage excessive sweating after spinal cord injury.

+- Botox injections.
 Botox is a nerve blocker, meaning that it can prevent the sweat glands from receiving nerve impulses.
 The effects of Botox injections are temporary and typically last around 3-6 months.

 Excessive sweating above the level of injury is very common among spinal cord injury patients because the connection between the brain and body is disrupted.

-Now that you’re aware of what causes increased sweating after SCI and its effects, we highly recommend that you speak to your doctor about what treatments would work best for you.
-Good luck!
+Now that you’re aware of what causes increased sweating after SCI and its effects, we recommend that you speak to your doctor about what treatments would work best for you.